MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/reference/device/includes/pickfile-description.md

   - "Dynamics 365 Version 9.x"
 ms.assetid: 32bd735e-886d-4398-a898-12089e1630ba
 ---

-Opens a dialog box to select files from your computer (web client) or mobile device (mobile client).
+Opens a dialog box to select files for the upload.